Managing hundreds of APIs? You need API Product Management.

 Now that business has the self-serviceability to discover what’s available and build out a Wishlist of API Products and capability APIs, you can accurately prioritize, estimate ROI, and predict how much time it will take to launch applications.

 As the API hype dies down, there is a widespread realization that API management is much more than hiring a few brilliant developers to build a handful of public-facing APIs.
-In reality, more 3rd party APIs are used than the public APIs being produced.
+In reality, more third party APIs are used than the public APIs being produced.

 The latest ignite release introduces enhancements that make it even easier to view your API catalog, identify what business areas are well supported by APIs and which ones have gaps, and easily classify your APIs making it even easier to discover them for reuse.